abailly/abailly.github.io/drafts/the-startup-experience.md

 developers, having to deal constantly with abstractions, networks, virtualities, are more prone to make that leap.
 Once you consider it normal to work on machines located in a data center 10000 kms away, it is a small feat to consider normal to work with another developer located 10000 kms away.
-The network becomes an extension to standard Earth geography and there is a form of excitement in the way modern technology allow us to break distance barriers[^4].
+The network becomes an extension to standard Earth geography and there is a form of excitement in the way modern technology allows us to break distance barriers[^4].

 Unfortunately, this particular mindset is not widespread among people practicing other trades.
 "Business people" who don't need to interact constantly with developers quickly lose grasp and stop putting energy in maintaining a communication link that's not obvious to them.
 The whole zoo of tools we are using appears daunting when compared with the simplicity of Outlook and Excel.
 When one has a lot more face-to-face interactions than online ones, she or he is quite prone to drop the latter in favour of the former.
+Note that working as a distributed team is *not* to be equated with working *remotely*.
+Obviously, organizations have been distributed for a long time: Businesses are used to employ people like salespersons who largely work remotely or to have various business units all over the planet.
+But this is different from the kind of real-time cooperation and interactions one needs when developing software and working as a distributed team.

 Then your link to the actual business starts to stretch, to the point it might break.